klazuka/alfred-google-music/README.md

 # Simplified Google Play Music Workflow

-This workflow does one thing and one thing only: toggles play/pause on the current track in Google Play Music in Chrome.
+This workflow does a few common things related to the current track in Google Play Music in Chrome.

 ## Installation